Connect with us

 Read Also: Complete Guide To Understanding The “Benefit Illustration” Of CPF LIFE Payouts

-Happy 55th Birthday!
-Here’s What Happens At Age 55
+Here’s What Happens To Your CPF At Age 55

 Creation Of Your CPF Retirement Account

-If you are born 1958 or after and have $60,000 or more in your RA 6 months before your payout eligibility age, you will be automatically enrolled in the CPF LIFE scheme, which provides monthly payouts for life.
-Otherwise, you will be on the Retirement Sum Scheme, where you will receive monthly payouts until your RA monies run out.
+If you are born 1958 or after and have $60,000 or more in your RA six months before your payout eligibility age, you will be automatically enrolled in the CPF LIFE scheme, which provides monthly payouts for life.
+Otherwise, you will be on the Retirement Sum Scheme (RSS), where you will receive monthly payouts until your RA monies run out.

-After the Full Retirement Sum has been transferred to your RA, you may then withdraw your remaining monies at any time.
-For higher payouts under CPF LIFE, you may choose to further top up your RA to the Enhanced Retirement Sum of $264,000.
+After the Full Retirement Sum (FRS) has been transferred to your RA, you may then withdraw your remaining monies at any time.
+For higher payouts under CPF LIFE, you may choose to further top up your RA to the Enhanced Retirement Sum (ERS) of $426,000 as of 2025.

 Read Also: Here’s What Your CPF Full Retirement Sum Might Look Like When You’re 55